 Chronicling and Picturing America

-Created through a partnership between The National Endowment for the Humanities and the Library of Congress, Chronicling America offers visitors the ability to search and view newspaper pages from 1836–1922 and to find information about American newspapers published between 1690–present.
+Created through a partnership between The National Endowment for the Humanities and the Library of Congress, Chronicling America offers visitors the ability to search and view newspaper pages from 1690-1963 and to find information about American newspapers published between 1690–present using the National Digital Newspaper Program.
 This site includes access to partner projects Beyond Words and Picturing America to bring photographs, paintings, comics, and more together with use of historic newspapers.

 Chronicling America is a boon for teaching primary source research skills such as gathering and evaluating information, comparative analysis, critical thinking, and the use of archival technology.
-As the project is ongoing, the greatest concentration of material that is currently available spans 1900–1922, but Chronicling America is continuously expanding the date range and States of the newspapers in the collection.
+You will also find collections of newspaper articles related to significant events, people, and eras in U.S. history.

 Beyond Words provides users with access to centuries of photographs, cartoons, comics, advertisements, and other images.
 Students can take on the role of archival researchers by contributing to the site as transcribers of captions, titles, and descriptions.
 Easy to follow directions allow users to mark images on pages to assist others who are searching the database.